Safeguard Program: Safeguard

 The review was completed on 14 March 1969 and announced in a lengthy speech made by Nixon and various DoD advisers.
-The entire concept was reviewed and all possibilities considered fresh.
-Among these, the idea of a heavyweight Nike-X-like system was considered, but Defense Secretary Melvin Laird apparently came to the same conclusion as McNamara before him, stating that the protection the system offered simply didn't justify the cost;
+The entire concept had been reviewed and all possibilities considered fresh.
+Among these, the idea of a heavyweight Nike-X-like system was considered, but Defense Secretary Melvin Laird came to the same conclusion as McNamara before him, stating that the protection the system offered simply didn't justify the cost;

 However, they disagreed with the concept of a light city defense as well.
 There was no reason to deploy a system that only worked under contrived circumstances, especially as accepting them as possibilities meant that the enemy was ignoring your deterrent.
 If that was the case, why have missiles at all?
 The real issue becomes ensuring they cannot ignore your deterrent, and it was this concept that Nixon chose.
 Instead of deploying the ABM system to protect cities, the new deployment would protect the missile bases themselves, ensuring that no limited attack could be contemplated.
 This did not have to be perfect, or even close to it;

+In keeping with this concept, he announced that the Sentinel system would be modified to focus on defending the missile silos.
+He stated that the new system was intended to be:

+Following Nixon's example, when the system was announced by the press, the Army began referring to it as Safeguard, and the Army officially changed the name on 25 March.